 The United States Housing Act of 1937 sets public housing policy.
 It is the first federal legislation dealing directly with housing for low-income and disadvantaged people.

 The Fort Pierce Housing Authority is established.

 Congress passes the Housing and Community Development Act of 1974 to create the Section 8 Program.

-HUD institutes Performance Funding Subsidy with operating subsidies for federal development based on performance of local authority.
+Housing and Urban Development (HUD) institutes Performance Funding Subsidy with operating subsidies for federal development based on performance of local authority.

 The Section 8 Voucher Reform Act (SEVRA), was introduced in the House of Representatives to reform Section 8 of the United States Housing Act of 1937.